robbrandt/Dashboard/docs/api.md

 Example
 =======

-For a module to provide widgets for the dashboard API the module must regsiter itself as `dashboard` capable.
+For a module to provide widgets for the dashboard API the module must register itself as `dashboard` capable.
 This can be done in the module's `Version.php`:

     public function getMetaData()